HAWinther/MG-PICOLA-PUBLIC/README.md

  - The code has been linked to [MatchMaker](https://github.com/damonge/MatchMaker) which allows us to do halo-finding on the fly.
 See the [documentation](doc/note.pdf) for how to use it.
 Not properly tested yet!

  - The scale-dependent version needs the define SCALEDEPENDENT.
-This version requires several Fourier transforms per time-step which makes the code ~5 times slower.
+This version requires several Fourier transforms per time-step which makes the code ~3-4 times slower.

  - The lightcone version of the code have not been tested, but should work fine for the scale-independent version of the code (i.e. using LCDM growth-factors).

+ - Added memory monitoring (using wrappers around malloc and free).

 MG-PICOLA is distributed under the GNU Public License v3 (see COPYING for details).